Click here to link to an introductory slide deck describing Coeurative, Inc. and its lead compounds.

 Coeurative, Inc. is a privately owned pharmaceutical development company incorporated in Delaware and operating in Virginia.
 The company was formed to create and develop curative strategies for the management of cardiovascular and cardiopulmonary diseases associated with cellular hypoxia.
-The patented compounds developed by COEURative generate nitric oxide, a vasodilator and modulator of inflammation, in the lining of blood vessels.
-These same compounds should also have specific anti-viral activity against the virus responsible for COVID-19.
+The patented compounds developed by Coeurative generate nitric oxide in cells that line the inside of blood vessels, known as endothelial cells.
+Nitric oxide acts as a vasodilator and a modulator of inflammation.

 Cellular hypoxia can be defined as a lack of oxygen at the level of individual cells, not necessarily related to a lack of oxygen at the level of a whole organism or an environment.
 Most cardiovascular diseases involve a deficiency of oxygen delivery to cells (cellular hypoxia.)
-COEURative is developing a new class of pharmaceuticals based on twenty-five years of research on the regulation of hypoxia-mediated events in blood vessels.
+Coeurative is developing a new class of pharmaceuticals based on years of scientific research on the regulation of hypoxia-mediated events in blood vessels.
 The market for products that facilitate long-term management of these conditions will grow along with the population of patients that will benefit from pharmaceuticals.
-A successful compound should generate an average of $2 billion a year for ten years following ten years of development.

 Heart and blood vessel diseases remain the leading causes of death in the developed world.
 There are still substantial opportunities for clinical development of small molecule compounds for treatment and prevention.
 Health care providers point with some pride to the substantial decreases in the death rate due to cardiovascular diseases.
 The truth is that our success has created a new population of patients: people who used to die of these diseases are now becoming chronic patients in need of long term management.
 Cardiovascular diseases are growing in prevalence and will continue to be the most significant public health challenge.